 Easy answer: Your breasts, like your body, need a breather and rest from all the pressure and tension.
 That means wearing a bra all day may cause some muscles to tense up, therefore that tension needs to be released.

-It’s like wearing a tight dress or tight jeans all day.
+It’s like wearing a tight dress or tight all day.
 At the end of the day, it will feel relaxing to take them off and change into your comfortable home clothes.

 The answer is no. Breast cancer does not depend on your breast size.
 It can happen to anyone, especially those who live an unhealthy lifestyle.